 Dino Valls, Kesler Tran, Marwane Pallas and Alison Scarpulla just to name a few.

 I’m trying to make 2014 the year for my photography.
 I’m pushing myself in directions I wasn’t even considering in 2013.
 So far, this year, I’ve added nine sets to my portfolio.
 I’m happy with the quality and quantity I’ve done but I always feel like I can do more and better, you know?
 Since I’m out of school for the summer I’m trying to squeeze out a few more ideas I’ve had in mind with models I’ve never worked with before.

 What do you like to do in your free time when you’re not behind the camera?

 I enjoy going on hikes and camping.
 It’s a good way to find new locations to shoot at.
 Meeting new people to take pictures of is always fun.
 Really, anything I do has a photographic alternative motive so this question is unfair!

 Tell us some of your hopes and aspirations as a photographer and an artist.
-(Where do you wanna see yourself in 5 years?)
+Where do you want to see yourself in five years?

 I just want to be paid to take pictures and travel the world!
 I don’t know if I’m taking the proper steps in the right direction but I’m enjoying what I’m doing now.

 Do you have any advice to offer us fellow photographers and artists?
 About photography, art, or life?